 For as long as I can remember I’ve felt aware.
 Of the unseen and the unspoken.
 And most of my life I believed that this made me different, weird, and certainly not something to admit to or be proud of.

 Through my own immersion into these questions, I began to experience that it was not only the movements or exercises that I would do that provided relief.
 That there was in fact things in my unconscious – stories, beliefs, conditioning – that were coloring my perception of life.
 And as these things were brought into my conscious awareness, were seen, heard and loved, my experience of life began to shift.
 I began to embrace and cultivate this awareness as a gift and not as a defect.
-As I unraveled these unconscious patterns, I began to take up more of myself, so that not only was my relationship with pain changing, I was feeling more of who I really am.
-I became fluent with the language of my body.
-And I could feel that these shifts were answering some of the curiosities about healing that had been there from the beginning.
+As I unraveled these unconscious patterns, I could take up more of myself, so that not only was my relationship with pain changing, I was feeling more of who I really am.
+I began to learn the language of my body.
+I could feel that these shifts were answering some of the curiosities about healing that had been there from the beginning.
 And that my perception of life was being transformed.

 I look forward to meeting you.
 With love,

 "I sought out Marika Baxter for Pilates instruction because she is also trained as a physical therapist.
 As I’d hoped, her multi-faceted understanding of body mechanics has informed her teaching as she shows me how to exercise within my limitations.

 Unexpectedly, she has given me more.
 She has shared her wisdom about how to discover myself through the medium of my body—which is, after all, my “self.”
 Marika is calm, kind, and generous with her knowledge.
 I feel lucky to work with her."

 - C.S., Connecticut